GSV-index for holomorphic Pfaff Systems: Abstract

 \section{Abstract}

-In this work we introduce the GSV-index for varieties invariant by a holomorphic Pfaff system on complex manifolds.
-We work with Pfaff systems not necessarily locally decomposable.
+In this work we introduce a GSV type index for varieties invariant by holomorphic Pfaff systems (possibly non locally decomposables) on projective manifolds.
 We prove a non-negativity property for the index.
-As an application, we prove that the non-negativity of the GSV-index gives us the obstruction to the solution of the Poincar\'e problem for Pfaff systems on projectives spaces.
+As an application, we prove that the non-negativity of the GSV-index gives us an obstruction to the solution of the Poincar\'e problem for Pfaff systems on projectives spaces.

 \subjclass{Primary 32S65, 37F75; secondary 14F05} \keywords{Pfaff Systems, Residues, Invariant varieties}